Abstract-Dex/DotConfig/README.md

-# linux-dotfiles
+# Dotfile Repo
-Contains config files
+Contains config files for everything i use.
+Use Stow to access it